Leading the Way in Online Public Health Education

 The University of Vermont’s Master of Public Health (MPH) degree program is a 42-credit online graduate program.

-- Full-time students can complete the program in 2 years.
+- Full-time students can complete the program in 1 year or 2 years.

 - Part-time student (students enrolled in fewer than 9 credits per semester) have up to 5 years to complete the program.